-These three project tracking features can help you get started with project tracking at the individual, project, and portfolio level.
+These three project tracking strategies can help you get started with project tracking at the individual, project, and portfolio level.
 Project tracking is part of the larger work management platform, so there are a host of other related tools that you can and should take advantage of at various stages of your project.Create a project tracker template

 A project plan is a blueprint of key elements your project needs to succeed.
 Project planning happens before the project tracking stage—usually, this is the very first thing you do when you’re starting a project.

 By creating a plan, you can give team members and stakeholders a sense of your project timeline.
 That way, everyone starts off on the same page.
 Then, maintain that clarity throughout the project with project tracking tools.Read: Create a better project plan in just 7 steps